realworldocaml/mdx/README.md

 The test mode allows to ensure that shell scripts and OCaml fragments in the documentation always stays up-to-date.

-The blocks in markdown files can be parameterized by `mdx`-specific labels, that will change the way `mdx` interprets the block.
-The syntax is: `<!-- $MDX labels -->`, where `labels` is a list of valid labels separated by a comma.
-This line has to immediately precede the block it is attached to.
-Examples are given in the following sections.
-This syntax is the recommended way to define labels since `mdx` 1.7.0, to use the previous syntax please refer to the [mdx 1.6.0 README](https://github.com/realworldocaml/mdx/blob/1.6.0/README.md).

 `mdx` is released as a single binary (called `ocaml-mdx`) and can be installed using opam: